anthonyradose/quiz_milestone_project2/README.md

 - [Open Trivia Database](https://opentdb.com/api_config.php) (used for the quiz questions)
 - [Van Halen's official Youtube channel](https://www.youtube.com/@VanHalen/featured) (For music videos)
 - All icons have been credited in html code
-- [Ryan Ochieng] (https://medium.com/@ryanomoro37/quizwiz-unveiled-building-the-ultimate-quiz-app-26749eed16f9) (For initial brainstorming and inspiration of project)
+- [Ryan Ochieng/Medium](https://medium.com/@ryanomoro37/quizwiz-unveiled-building-the-ultimate-quiz-app-26749eed16f9) (For initial brainstorming and inspiration of project)
 - My mentor Marcel for his support, encouragement, advice and guidance throughout the developing of this app.